madelinemarshall/BlueTidesMockImageCatalogue/README.md

 The light from each star particle is smoothed adaptively based on the distance to its nearest neighbours.

-We consider the FOV of 6x6 kpc around each galaxy, except for Euclid and VISTA, which have much wider PSFs and so require a larger FOV (10x10 kpc) to contain the galaxy emission.
+We consider the FOV of 6x6 kpc around each galaxy, except for Euclid, Subaru, and VISTA, which have much wider PSFs and so require a larger FOV (10x10 kpc) to contain the galaxy emission.
 The images are binned onto a pixel scale of 0.5 times the native pixel scale.
 This assumes that given sufficient dithering in the observations, the final image can sub-sample the original pixels by a factor of 2.
-The resulting image is convolved with the PSF of the instrument, obtained via TinyTim for HST, WebbPSF for JWST and Roman, **Euclid from wherever Steve got that from??**, and ground-based Subaru and VISTA from a simple Gaussian with FWHM of 0.6'' and 0.66'' respectively corresponding to the typical site seeing.
+The resulting image is convolved with the PSF of the instrument.
+The PSFs are obtained via TinyTim for HST, and WebbPSF for JWST and Roman.
+Euclid NISP is assumed to have a Gaussian PSF with FWHM of 0.175'' in the Y-band, 0.24'' in J, and 0.28'' in H. Ground-based Subaru and VISTA are assumed to have Gaussian PSFs with FWHM of 0.6'' and 0.66'' respectively, corresponding to the typical site seeing.
 These images are marked as sim-psf in the collection.
 We also provide images that have _not_ been convolved with a model PSF, marked as sim-nopsf.

 The catalogue images are made without noise, which can be added in post-processing.
 Code to add noise is available at https://github.com/madelinemarshall/BlueTidesMockImageCatalogue